Creating Team Players

 Here are five qualities that make a good team player great:

 - Always reliable.
 A great team player is constantly reliable day in and day out, not just some of the time.
 You can count on them to get the job done, meet deadlines, keep their word and provide consistent quality work.
-With excellent performance, organization and follow-through on tasks they develop positive relationships with team members and keep the team on track.
+With excellent performance, organization and follow-through on tasks they develop positive work relationships with team members and keep the team on track.

 - Does more than asked.
 While getting the work done and doing your fair share is expected of good team players, great team players know that taking risks, stepping outside their comfort zones, and coming up with creative ideas is what it’ll take to get ahead.
 Taking on more responsibilities and extra initiative sets them apart from others on the team.